Hello there, yarn lovers! Are there any expecting parents or future favorite aunties among us? Brilliant, let’s talk about The Sweetest Baby Loveys!

 Bear and Bunny Lovey Blankets

 Simplicity is always a good idea, even in the colorful, sweet world of patterns for crochet baby loveys.
 These wonders designed by Alanna O’Dea and published on Bella Coco Crochet certainly deserve a place in your repertoire of magic tricks.
-So cute!

 The original pattern and the photos are available on Bella Coco Crochet here:

-Snuggle Bunny Baby Lovey
+Snuggle Baby Lovey

 Crocheting a baby lovey is a perfect opportunity for experiments with different types of yarn.
 When we look at this baby bunny, we are instantly thinking about velvet!
 We mean, can you imagine how delightful this lovey designed by Sewrella must feel?
 The author of this version is a genius!